 Prior to reaching camp and while on the river, guides will give a camp orientation.
 Late afternoon, they pull into camp and guests choose a personal campsite area, relative to the bathroom and kitchen areas which will be set up by the guides.
 Guests are then called back to the rafts to help unload gear and some supplies via a fireline.
 Guides give a tent and cot set up demonstration, then guests take their personal gear bags and other gear to their chosen campsite and get set up.
 While the guides prepare first appetizers and then dinner, guests may clean up for the day, rest and relax, explore the immediate camp, and visit with other guests.
 When dinner is served (about 30 minutes after appetizers), guests are given a plate, utensils and mug to use, then wash and keep in a provided plastic zip lock bag in the gear bag for use during the trip.
 If time permits, guides may have games or activities available.
 If a musical instrument has come along on the trip (guitar, ukulele, etc), musical performances are likely!
 Most guests go to bed not long after the sun goes down, ready to recharge from a busy day of rafting.
 Coffee/hot chocolate call comes early the next morning, with breakfast about 30 minutes later.
 During this time, guests will be getting ready for the day, disassembling their personal campsite, and taking gear back down to the rafts to be loaded in a reverse fire line.
 Portable toilets and handwash stations are first items set up in camp and taken down the following morning by the guides.
 Guests will be asked to use the handwash station and hand sanitizer after bathroom visits in camp and before all meals.
 Even though our river trips are in wilderness settings, personal hygiene is a top priority and helps keep guests healthy and able to participate.
 Departure from camp is usually between 8:00 AM - 9:00 AM.
 Please refer to our website link for additional information:

-All guests receive a sleeping bag with fresh sheets, a cot, and camp chair for use in camp each night.
-Additionally, 3-man tents are available that accommodate two cots and gear with a walkway in the middle.
+All guests receive a sleeping bag with fresh sheets, a cot, and camp chair for use in camp.
+Additionally, 3-person tents are available that accommodate two cots and gear with a walkway in the middle.
 Many guests choose to sleep under the stars on their cots and set up a tent for privacy while changing, store gear, or in case of rain.
 Be sure to keep gear bags inside the tent, and possibly supplement with a heavy rock in each corner of the tent in case of wind.
 Tents sit on top of the sandy campsites and are not designed with stakes that would be pounded into the ground for stability.
 Solo travelers would be given their own tent and not expected to share.
-Tents and cots will be loaded back on the rafts each morning with all the other gear.
+Tents and cots will be loaded back on the rafts in the morning with all the other gear.

 The river becomes the destination of choice for cleaning up, hair washing, shaving, brushing teeth, and doing laundry!
 Taking a cot to a flat area along the shore provides a nice place to sit and to keep personal cleansing items out of the sand.

 We recommend that you bring and use a good mosquito repellent.
 The kind containing deet works best.
-Mosquitoes are not much of a problem in Cataract Canyon, but they can be present on the first day of the trip.
-As we travel farther downstream they completely disappear.
-In high water years, they are more prevalent but in lower water years, they may not show up at all.
-The best plan is to be prepared for them.
+Mosquitoes are usually not much of a problem in this area of the Colorado River, but the best plan is to be prepared for them.

 Mosquitoes generally do not come out on to the water, so they are mostly only an issue while on shore.
 In camp, we provide tents so the mosquitoes won’t be a problem at night.